 To upload assets for use with the Panoramic Image viewer, see Uploading Assets.

-For the Panoramic Image viewer to work properly within AEM, you must synchronize the Panoramic Image viewer presets with Dynamic Media Classic and Dynamic Media Classic-specific metadata so the viewer presets get updated in the JCR.
-To accomplish this, configure Dynamic Media Classic in the following manner:
+For the Panoramic Image viewer to work properly within Adobe Experience Manager, synchronize the Panoramic Image viewer presets with Dynamic Media Classic and Dynamic Media Classic-specific metadata so the viewer presets get updated in the JCR.
+To accomplish this synch, configure Dynamic Media Classic as follows:

 Open the Dynamic Media Classic desktop application, then sign in to your account.